 If an indication of buffered group addressed frames in the TIM element about an AP in an AP MLD is received by any STA affiliated with a non-AP MLD, the STA affiliated with the non-AP MLD that is associated with the AP and that stays awake to receive group addressed BUs shall elect to receive all group addressed frames that are scheduled for delivery in that link.

+(#6946)An EMLSR non-AP MLD that has nominated a primary link with the associated AP MLD intends to use the STA operating on the primary link for receiving the group addressed frames, unless there is an exception requiring a STA on a non-primary link to receive group addressed frames.

+NOTE: Such exceptions include a STA affiliated with an EMLSR non-AP MLD receiving a TIM element indicating buffered group-addressed frames at an AP operating on a non-primary link, or receiving a BSS Parameter Change Count subfield for an AP operating on a non-primary link that is different from the previously received value.

 35.3.17 Enhanced multi-link single radio operation